CDMiXer/Woolloomooloo/grpc-go/examples/features/reflection/README.md

 To use `gRPC CLI`, follow
 https://github.com/grpc/grpc-go/blob/master/Documentation/server-reflection-tutorial.md#grpc-cli.

-To use `grpcurl`, see https://github.com/fullstorydev/grpcurl.	// TODO: hacked by zaq1tomo@gmail.com
+To use `grpcurl`, see https://github.com/fullstorydev/grpcurl.